Mérindol massacre: The massacres

+In April, Maynier raised an army of Provençal troops mainly from Comtat Venaissin, who were joined by Escalin's forces against the Waldensians of Mérindol and Cabrières.

-These soldiers took the villages of Mérindol and Cabrières and also devastated neighbouring Waldensian villages.
+These soldiers took the villages of Mérindol and Cabrières and also devastated neighbouring Vaudois villages.
 Historians have estimated that the soldiers killed hundreds to thousands of people.
 They captured survivors and sent hundreds of men to forced labour in the French galleys.
 In total, they destroyed between 22 and 28 villages.
 The execution of one young man, a servant, might well have been the first example of execution by firing squad in Europe for causes of ideology.

 In the aftermath, Pope Paul III approved of the actions taken; the Pope rewarded Maynier with Imperial honours.

-When Henry II took the French throne, however, he promised to investigate the affair.
-The Parliament of Paris tried the leaders of the attacks, but eventually acquitted all but one.
-The massacres probably influenced the Waldensians to become more attached to the Calvinist churches.
+When French King Henry II took the French throne, however, he promised to investigate the affair.
+From 1551 the Parliament of Paris tried the judges or leaders of the Aix-en-Provence parlement at length, and the Aix Prosecutor for the King, Guillaume Guérin, was executed in 1553 for falsifying documents.

+The massacres probably influenced the Waldensians to become more attached to the Calvinist churches and set the scene for the violent French Wars of Religion (1562 to 1598).